Vegetarian Nutrition For A Healthy Life

 Therefore a diet rich in fresh fruits and vegetables is a good idea for everyone, even die-hard carnivores.
 Vegetarians who eat a varied diet of fruits, vegetables, nuts, beans and grains enjoy the benefits of excellent vegetarian nutrition even while opting to decline the consumption of some or all of the food groups derived from the animal kingdom.

-Now let's take a more detailed look at the different vegetarian food groups and how they can contribute to our overall vegetarian nutritional health.
+and how they can contribute to our overall vegetarian nutritional health.

 Return to Meatless Living from Vegetarian Nutrition